Danp04/Test2/pages/getting-started.md

 #### How to navigate through this guide?

-To systematize your knowledge, it is best to start either with **Explore** section or an online meeting to find out what the Polish people have done to make the community visible.
+To systematize your knowledge, it is best to start either with **Explore** section or an online meeting to find out what your Polish colleagues have done to make the community visible.
 Learn about tech comm training and find out more about the industry events.

-Next, read the community building guidelines where you can find information on what to be aware of.
+Then, you can read the community building guidelines which cover all information on what to start with and how to keep going.

 Finally, check the **FAQ** section for answers to your doubts.